.

 What should you keep in mind after Drupal 7 migration?

 After the migration (in the case where the Drupal 7 website is active), it’s necessary to determine the moment when the so-called content freeze occurs, that is, the time when no content is added to the site.
-This is when we import the last content increment to the new web page on Drupal 10 and update the modules.
+This is when we import the last content increment to the new web page on Drupal 10 or Drupal 11 and update the modules.

 Drupal 10 is a rapidly developing system.
 Module updates are released every day.
 Staying up to date allows you to eliminate as many bugs as possible and also enables you to use the system's latest features.